abdm64/DAPP-JS/README.md

 ```
 kubectl apply -f k8s
 ```
-- this will create 3 kubernetes objects:
+- this will create 3 Kubernetes objects:
   - Deployment for the application with one pod ( running container) insuring high availability for that service.
   - Secret to store all you secret data including tokens password etc
-  - Namespace  a  virtual cluster for all your ressource related to this application ( in our case the secret and the deployment )
+  - Namespace  a  virtual cluster for all your resource related to this application ( in our case the secret and the deployment )